Understanding the Science Behind VIPRE: Why Vagal Response Analysis Surpasses Micro-Tremor Theory

 Ethical Framework | Deception-oriented | Stress-oriented, emphasizing fairness and transparency |

-Scientific and Practical Implications
+Scientific and Practical Impact

 Conclusion